Dozens arrested around flashpoint Indian temple | Malay Mail

 Many pilgrims going to Sabarimala have also complained about restrictions on their movement during the new clampdown.

-The Kerala government sent thousands of police to the region fearing a repeat of pitch battles between devotees and security forces in October, when the temple first reopened after the Supreme Court ordered the lifting of a longstanding ban on women of “menstruating age” between the ages of 10 and 50.
+The Kerala government sent thousands of police to the region fearing a repeat of pitch battles around the temple in October, when the temple first reopened after the Supreme Court ordered the lifting of a longstanding ban on women between the ages of 10 and 50.

-The ban reflected an old but still prevalent view in some areas that connects menstruation with impurity in Hinduism.

-Media showed images of shirtless devotees — following the pilgrimage tradition — chanting mantras as they faced off with police.
+Devotees, many shirtless in line with the tradition followed by pilgrims, chanted mantras as they faced off with police.

+“What the police has done is wrong.
+I am here with other locals to protest against the arrest of devotees,” Raghunathan Nair, one demonstrator told AFP.

+He was one of more than 100 people who protested outside a police camp, where all the arrested devotees were being their court hearing.

 About 700 women have registered to pray at the temple over coming weeks however none has yet made it to the hilltop.